jerdog/auth0-blog/_posts/2018-09-25-developing-and-securing-modern-apps-with-react-graphql-and-apollo.markdown

 ---
 layout: post
 title: "Developing and Securing Modern Apps with GraphQL, React, and Apollo"
-description: "Learn how to use GraphQL, React, and Apollo to build modern apps and add authentication to it with Auth0."
+description: "Learn how to build modern apps with GraphQL, and Apollo, including authentication with Auth0."
 date: 2018-09-25 8:30
 category: Technical Guide, Stack, Modern Apps
 author: